Marthe Richard: Political career

-On 9 April 1946 Marcel Roclore, Minister of State, presented the Commission's report on the population and public health, and concluded that closing the brothels was a necessity.
+On 9 April 1946, Marcel Roclore, Minister of State, presented the Commission's report on the population and public health, and concluded that closing the brothels was a necessity.
 Pierre Dominjon proposed a bill for this purpose.
-The bill, now known as La loi Marthe Richard, was passed with the votes of an alliance of the Christian democrat MRP and the Communists.
+The bill, now known as La loi Marthe Richard, was passed with the votes of an unusual alliance of the Christian democrat MRP and the Communists.

-On 13 April 1946 the prostitution registry was destroyed and 1,400 brothels were closed, including 180 in Paris.
+On 13 April 1946, the prostitution registry was destroyed and 1,400 brothels were closed, including 180 in Paris.
 Many brothels were converted into hotels, which prostitutes continued to use.
 Prostitution was still legal, though many acts surrounding it were made illegal.

 Nationality controversy

 A controversy surrounding her nationality came up in 1948.
 She was British by her marriage to Thomas Crompton (her repatriation was denied in 1937).
 Thus, her election was illegal, as were the votes she had participated in.